 12. Find Game of Thrones locations

-Game of Thrones fans are so much in love with prominent Game of Thrones filming locations that they flock in thousands to Dubrovnik.
-Numerous scenes were filmed in the city, and that is why is this Dalmatian city is on the bucket list of any Game of Thrones fans.
+Fans of Game of Thrones are in love with prominent Game of Thrones filming locations and, therefore they flock in thousands to Dubrovnik.
+Numerous scenes were filmed in the city, and that is why is this Dalmatian city is surely on the bucket list of any Game of Thrones fans.